grifart/enum/README.md

 - order state (new, in progress, delivering, delivered) and relations between them
 - day of week
 - tracking life-cycle

+## Migrating legacy code

+This guide show how to migrate from classes with constants to `\Grifart\Enum` with ease.
+[Continue to example](tests/Example/MigratingLegacyCode/readme.md)

 ## Big thanks